BizTalk Filter Finder Tool

 Have you ever found yourself in a position where you needed to understand how a particular BizTalk solution works?
-And to make matters worse, the majority of the solution is implemented based on content-based routing?
+And to make matters worse, most of the solution is implemented using content-based routing?

 Routing Messages in BizTalk Server